-She says it just like that, with stress on that ancient, unheralded third person pronoun, as if she’s been reading Dark Shadows Every Day, and all of my metatextual conspiracy theories are true.
+She says it just like that, with stress on that ancient, unheralded third person plural, as if she’s been reading Dark Shadows Every Day, and all of my metatextual conspiracy theories are true.

 “Your love made you follow me!” the Second Vicki said to her vanishing husband.
 “Your love brought you here!
 Well, my love will keep you here!”
 She held fast to the man she met during her stay in the 18th century.

 “Commit yourself to this life, to this time!
 Say you will, Jeff — and They will let you stay!”

 That’s the first time we noticed They, the dark and shadowy organization that pulls the strings from behind the wobbly sets.
 They is all mixed up with time travel somehow, brought into being by Vicki’s unquenchable need to create paradoxes, and the organization appears to be either patching up the tattered space-time continuum, or destroying it once and for all.
 Or both.